pruett/ruby-patterns/concepts/inheritance-vs-composition.md

 Crab.new.move #=> crabwalking
 ```

+Above, we define a `Mobility` class, with several methods, which we'll use to compose objects with. `Bear` and `Crab` both *inherit* the `Mobility` object by instantiating an instance of `Mobility` within their respective `intialize` methods.
+From here, they are able to use all of `Mobility`'s capabilities as they see fit...without the confines of traditional inheritance depicted above.

-This example above, albeit quite contrived, examines some core components of composition.
-First, notice we have solid **encapsulation** in our class objects by avoiding any direct inheritance.
-Second, it is `Mobility`'s responsibility to provide a clean interface, as it's `Bear` and `Crab`'s duty to properly interact with it.
+Notice we have solid **encapsulation** in our class objects by avoiding any direct inheritance.
+It is `Mobility`'s responsibility to provide a clean interface, as it's `Bear` and `Crab`'s duties to properly interact with it.
 The objects are fully **de-coupled** and instances of `Bear` and `Crab` **delegate** responsibility onto `Mobility`.

 ## Inheritance vs. Composition